Children’s Eye Care Center in Manhattan Beach and Redondo Beach

 My child passed the school vision testing.
 Do I still need to visit an eye doctor near me?

 Yes.
-Even if your child passed a school vision test with flying colors, he or she still needs to be checked by a qualified eye doctor.
+Even if your child passed a school vision test with flying colors, he or she still needs to be checked by a qualified children's eye doctor.
 While vision screening done by a school nurse can reliably indicate if your young student needs prescription eyeglasses or contact lenses, it cannot identify the signs of other ocular problems.
 For example, your child may have an eye misalignment (strabismus), lazy eye (amblyopia), or trouble with focusing (accommodation).
 And these types of functional vision disorders require treatment other than prescription eyewear – such as patching or vision therapy.

 When should I bring my child for a kids’ eye exam?